-For instance, The Wall Street Journal reported how one graduate was able to secure an e-commerce position after connecting with people in the industry.
 The brilliance of online networking is the ability to expand your network from your seat.
 Find people that could be be potential clients or business partners and see if you have any degrees of separation with Twitter and LinkedIn.
 This way you can request an introduction and get things rolling.

 6. Optimize your profiles.

 LinkedIn, Twitter and your previous work form the digital resume.
 First make sure your photos are the correct file size and pixel dimensions for each social platform.
 Twitter headshots need to be clear on smartphone screens.
 Google+ headshots were removed from search results; however, a link to your profile is still included with your work.
 Make sure you’re set up with a professional headshot for reader familiarity.

 Twitter pages need to be visually distinct with legible profile information.
 Don’t let the banner photo blackout your URL or location.
 According to Buffer’s data, tweets with photos get 150 percent more retweets than bare tweets.